6WIND/supervision-grafana/README.md

 How it works
 ============

-The start script uses ``docker-compose`` to instanciate the monitoring stack.
+The start script uses ``docker compose`` (v2) to instanciate the monitoring stack.
 It then calls [tools/configure_grafana.py](./tools/configure_grafana.py) to upload dashboards and the InfluxDB datasource using the Grafana web API with the provided [conf_file] as argument.

 The configuration is located in the provided configuration file.